 Susanna Reid tearful as she pays tribute to former Strictly star Robin Windsor

-The professional dancer, who appeared on the show between 2010 and 2015, was paired with Reid for the Children In Need in 2011.
+The professional dancer, w, was paired with Reid for the Children In Need special in 2011.

 Susanna Reid became emotional as she paid tribute to her former Strictly Come Dancing partner Robin Windsor on Good Morning Britain.

-The professional dancer, who appeared on the show between 2010 and 2015, was paired with Reid for the Children In Need special in 2011.
+The professional dancer, who appeared on the main show between 2010 and 2013, was paired with Reid for the Children In Need special in 2011.

 Reid became choked up as she tried to announce the news on the ITV show before asking her co-presenter Ed Balls to read out the statement from dance show company Burn The Floor confirming Robin’s death.